PathwaysHOME: Spruce Grove's 5 year Strategy to Reduce Poverty and Homelessness

 - data collection

-- Working groups will involve a diverse range of stakeholders and focus on key themes identified in PathwaysHOME and by the Champions Table.
+- Establishing priority working groups with a diverse range of stakeholders as prioritized by the Champions Table.

 As set out by the Truth and Reconciliation Commission, PathwaysHOME recognizes that Indigenous Peoples’ experiences of homelessness and poverty are the result of ongoing forms of colonialism.
 For systems to improve, finding and incorporating culturally appropriate solutions is essential.

 Implementation will involve:

 - Engagement of local Indigenous communities and organizations